jimmyzhng/ai-resume-analyzer/README.md

 A smart resume analysis application that provides AI-powered feedback to help you optimize your resume for Applicant Tracking Systems (ATS) and improve your job application success rate.

+Try this app out [here](https://puter.com/app/jimmys-ai-resume-analyzer)!
+A Puter account is required and free credits are provided for demo purposes.

 ## 🚀 Features

 - **AI-Powered Resume Analysis**: Get detailed feedback on your resume using advanced AI analysis